 The company has a searchable directory on its website.
 Using their member ID number, those with this coverage can see all the providers within their network.

 However, users should remember that emergency and urgent care providers do not need to be in the network.
 If someone is having an emergency, including those related to substance abuse, they should seek care without worrying about their network.

 Verifying Insurance For Substance Abuse Treatment

-Anyone who is enrolled in Providence insurance coverage has access to substance abuse rehabilitation coverage.
-Users should first verify their drug rehab coverage and then locate a rehabilitation provider that is within their network, talking to their primary care provider about the facility if a referral is needed.
+Anyone who is enrolled has access to Providence rehab center coverage.
+Users should first verify their rehab insurance coverage and then locate a rehabilitation provider that is within their network.
+The sooner addiction is addressed, the better the outcome.